tomoverall/Study-AutoMate/README.md

 # Study-AutoMate
-An Open-AI powered flash-card generator for study purposes.
+An Open-AI powered flashcard generator for study purposes.